 Glimpses of the Past People, Places, and Things in Letchworth Park History

-Here, you can also learn about Mary Jemison, the White Woman of the Genesee, who was kidnapped as a teenager by the Seneca and chose to stay with them, serving as an interpreter and advocating for their rights to the land.
+Here, you can learn about Mary Jemison, the White Woman of the Genesee, who was kidnapped as a teenager by the Seneca and chose to stay with them, serving as an interpreter and advocating for their rights to the land.

 After the war, the Seneca, as allies of the defeated British, were forced to give up their lands to the victorious United States.
 During negotiations with the Holland Land Company held at Geneseo, New York, Mary Jemison proved to be an able negotiator for the Seneca tribe.
 She helped win more favorable terms for surrendering their rights to the land at the Treaty of Big Tree (1797).